alexvy86/dotfiles/README.md

 ## 2. Install the dotfiles

+Regardless of the OS, make sure the path where `chezmoi` was installed is in your PATH.

 ### Unix and Windows

 NOTE: for my setup, I have to split the `init` and the `apply` commands so the `sourceDir` I override in the chezmoi config file takes effect during `apply`.